MukitCSTE/HTMFFN/ML2021-5.2 HTM FeedForward network/README.md

 # Implement HTM FeedForward network

-In this experiment we have developed L4-L2 based HTM Feed Forward network with neocortex v1.0.15 and train the network with various sequence and finally observes the behaviour of output layer L2 using HTM Classifier
+In this experiment we have developed L4-L2 based HTM Feed Forward network with neocortexapi v1.0.15 and train the network with various sequence and finally observes the behaviour of output layer L2 using HTM Classifier

 ## Getting Started